How to Respond When a Player Gets Hurt: 6 Easy Steps

 As Kendrick Hilburn, one of our clients, shared, “Bene-Marc Youth Sports Insurance has exceptional customer service, they are friendly and always eager to help.
 You will always get a live person to help you with any questions or concerns.”

-After every incident, take time to review what happened and how your team responded.
+Finally, review what happened and how your team responded.
 Was the first aid kit stocked?
 Did your coaches know the protocol?
 Was the documentation complete?

 Call us at 800-247-1734 or visit bene-marc.com.
 A real person will answer the phone.